Beaumes-de-Venise

 Beaumes-de-Venise ([bom də vəniz]; Baumas de Venisa) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 Name

 The word "beaumes" comes from the Provençal word bauma meaning "cave" or "grotto".
 The surrounding hills have many of these caves that were inhabited during the Iron Age.

+Population

 Wine

 The village gives its name to a sweet wine appellation, Muscat de Beaumes-de-Venise.
 It also gives its name to a drier red wine, formerly Côtes du Rhone Villages Beaumes-de-Venise, now Beaumes de Venise AOC.